UniversalDependencies/docs/treebanks/en_gum/index.md

 </ul>

 <ul>
-<li>This corpus contains 14 word types tagged as particles (PART): ', 's, a, n't, n`t, na, not, n’t, s, ta, the, to, ’, ’s</li>
+<li>This corpus contains 15 word types tagged as particles (PART): ', 's, a, do, n't, n`t, na, not, n’t, s, ta, the, to, ’, ’s</li>
 </ul>

 <ul>
-<li>This corpus contains 36 lemmas tagged as pronouns (PRON): I, he, her, herself, himself, his, it, its, itself, mine, my, myself, one, oneself, our, s/he, self, she, that, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, you, your, yours, yourself</li>
+<li>This corpus contains 40 lemmas tagged as pronouns (PRON): I, he, her, herself, himself, his, it, its, itself, mine, my, myself, one, oneself, our, ours, ourselves, s/he, self, she, that, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, whosoever, ye, you, your, yours, yourself</li>
 </ul>

 <ul>
-<li>This corpus contains 24 lemmas tagged as determiners (DET): Mat, a, all, another, any, both, d-, each, either, every, half, next, no, other, quite, some, such, that, the, this, une, what, whatever, which</li>
+<li>This corpus contains 23 lemmas tagged as determiners (DET): Mat, a, all, another, any, both, each, either, every, half, neither, no, quite, some, such, that, the, this, une, what, whatever, which, yonder</li>
 </ul>

 <ul>